 How many people are diagnosed with T-cell leukemia?

-This year, an estimated 52,380 people of all ages (30,100 males and 22,280 females) in the United States will be diagnosed with leukemia.
-Of these, an estimated 15,720 people (9,100 males and 6,620 females) will be diagnosed with CLL.
-T-cell leukemia is rare, and the number of people diagnosed each year is much lower.
+In 2023, an estimated 18,740 people (12,130 males and 6,610 females) in the United States will be diagnosed with a main type of leukemia called chronic lymphocytic leukemia (CLL).
+T-cell leukemia is a rare subtype of CLL, and the number of people diagnosed with it each year is much lower.

 What is the survival rate for T-cell leukemia?

 Due to the rarity of T-cell leukemia, specific survival rates are not available.
 It is estimated that 4,490 deaths (2,830 males and 1,660 females) from CLL will occur in the United States in 2023.

 Doctors cannot say for sure how long anyone will live with T-cell leukemia.
 It is important to talk with your doctor about your diagnosis and prognosis, and if you have any questions about this information.

 Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2023.
 (Source accessed February 2023.)